Why Does Everybody Hate Me? cover art

 Alex Partridge knows how it feels to live with Rejection Sensitive Dysphoria (RSD), the state of emotional dysregulation experienced by almost everyone with ADHD.
 Throughout his journey from successful entrepreneur to neurodiversity campaigner and host of the hugely successful ADHD Chatter, Alex has been haunted by the fear of rejection, labelled 'over-sensitive', and fought constantly against the desire to people-please and protect himself from emotional harm.

-In Why Does Everybody Hate Me?
-Alex draws on his own experience of RSD, and shares how it's coloured every aspect of his life, from his days as founder of the global social media content brands UniLad and LadBible, to his adult relationships, his mental health struggles and his terrible imposter syndrome.
-He'll use the insights he's gained from the world's top experts on ADHD to share with you some simple steps to regaining your boundaries, your confidence and your self-belief.
+In Why Does Everybody Hate Me?, Alex draws on his own experience of RSD and shares how it has coloured every aspect of his life, from his days as founder of global social media brands UniLad and LadBible to his adult relationships, mental health struggles and persistent imposter syndrome.
+Drawing on insights from some of the world's leading ADHD experts, he offers simple, practical steps to help you regain your boundaries, rebuild your confidence and strengthen your self-belief.

 You are not 'too sensitive' - nor are you broken.
-You were always enough.©2026 Alex Partridge
+You were always enough.

-Attention Deficit Disorders Children's Health Mental Health People with Disabilities Psychology Psychology & Mental Health Relationships
+Attention Deficit Disorders Children's Health Mental Health Mental Health Awareness Neurodiversity People with Disabilities Personal Development Psychology Psychology & Mental Health Relationships Self-Esteem Health

 Critic Reviews